Timber Frame Vs SIP Construction: What's Best For Your Self Build

 Big wins with Timber-Frame:

-Sustainably sourced structure – low-carbon, renewable building material.
+• Sustainably sourced structure

-Flexible design – easily adapted for bespoke layouts and extensions.
+Easily adapted for bespoke layouts and extensions.

-Fast on-site assembly – main structure can be up in days.
+Main structure can be up in days.

-Compatible with renewables – works well with heat pumps, underfloor heating, MVHR, and solar PV.
+Works well with heat pumps, underfloor heating, MVHR, and solar PV.

-Good thermal performance – easily upgraded with additional insulation layers.
+Easily upgraded with additional insulation layers.

-Cost-effective – generally lower upfront cost than SIPs, especially for simpler designs.
+Generally lower upfront cost than SIPs, especially for simpler designs.

 SIPs Construction